PookaMustard/beatrice-witchcogs/README.md

 - `[p]steamid [gameid]` - Makes a link out of the specified steam game id

 ###Bing
 Fetches search results from Bing and embeds them into Discord.
-It is a Red-DiscordBot frontend for py-bing-search, which requires an API key which you can set via `[p]apikey_bing`.
+It is a Red-DiscordBot frontend for py-bing-search (a required dependency), which requires an API key which you can set via `[p]apikey_bing`.
+It requires py-bing-search and requests to work.
 Supports fetching the first result and a random operation from at max 100 results.
 Currently supports:
 - `[p]bing [optional:random] [imagesearch]` - Looks up Bing for an image and embeds it into Discord in full resolution, with Safe Search set to Moderate.
 - `[p]bingstrict [optional:random] [imagesearch]` - Looks up Bing for an image and embeds it into Discord in full resolution, with Safe Search set to Strict.
 - `[p]bingadult [optional:random] [imagesearch]` - Looks up Bing for an image and embeds it into Discord in full resolution, with Safe Search set to Off.
 Must be enabled by admins on a server and/or channel basis using `[p]bingadultsets` for servers and `[p]bingadultsetc` for channels.
+This command is NSFW.
 - `[p]bingsearch [optional:random] [websearch]` - Looks up Bing for a web URL and embeds it into Discord.
 - `[p]bingvideo [optional:random] [videosearch]` - Looks up Bing for a video URL and embeds it into Discord
 - `[p]bingnews [optional:random] [newsearch]` - Looks Bing for a news URL and embeds it into Discord along with a short headline, date and time and a summary of the headline.